-The Fonts tab in the Tools > Options dialog allows you to specify which fonts to display in font lists (e.g. in the dialog of the Format > Character command).
+The Fonts tab in the dialog of the Tools > Options menu command allows you to specify which fonts to display in font lists (e.g. in the dialog of the Format > Character menu command).

 The tab presents a list of all fonts installed on your system.
 To activate or deactivate a font in the list, click on the checkbox in front of its name.
 Fonts where you have removed the checkmark are no longer displayed in font lists.